flectra-hq/documentation-user/project/configuration/collaboration.rst

 You can decide what the different status mean for each stage of your project.
-On the kanban view, click on the gear icon on the top of the stage, then click on edit:
+On the kanban view, click on the gear icon on the top of the stage, then click on edit stage:

 .. image:: media/manage_collaborate16.png
     :align: center